vvbark/spherical-bessel-zeros/README.md

 8.182561452571242
 ```

-Calculus method was realized with approach represented [there](https://scipy-cookbook.readthedocs.io/items/SphericalBesselZeros.html)
+The method was realized with approach which was represented [there](https://scipy-cookbook.readthedocs.io/items/SphericalBesselZeros.html)